Setting up a live stream in nanoStream Cloud with bintu.live

 Playback of live streams

 - Play the stream directly via your browser or by inserting the Playout URL into a player application.
+By using the Web Playout URL, you will automatically be directed to a web player page based on our unique nanoStream H5Live low-latency playback technology.

 - Select Streams, then List to find a list of all streams that you created.
 These can be sorted by live, ended, created, or external streams.